On resolution of 1-dimensional foliations on 3-manifolds: The multiplicity of a foliation along a separatrix

 The lemma is proved. \end{proof}

 Consider again a foliation $\fol$ defined on a neighborhood of the origin of $\C^3$ along with a formal separatrix $S$.
 Whereas Lemma~\ref{ordervf} asserts that the multiplicity of a vector field along a formal separatrix is invariant by blow-ups, the analogous statement does not necessarily hold for a foliation.
-Indeed, let $X$ be a vector field representing $\fol$ around $(0,0,0) \in \C^3$ and denote by $\tX$ the pull-back of $X$ by the blowing-map centered at the origin.
-If $X$ has order at least~$2$ at the origin then the singular set of $\tX$ has codimension~$1$ since $\tX$ vanishes identically on the corresponding exceptional divisor.
-More precisely, in the affine coordinates $(u,v,z)$, where $x=uz$ and $y=vz$, we have $\tX = z^{\alpha} Z$ for a certain holomorphic vector field $Z$ having singular set of codimension at least~$2$ and a certain integer $\alpha \geq 1$.
-In fact, $k$ denotes the order of $X$ at $0 \in \C^3$, then we have $\alpha = k$ or $\alpha = k-1$ according to whether or not the origin is a dicritical singular point.
+Indeed, let $X$ be a vector field representing $\fol$ around $(0,0,0) \in \C^3$ so that the zero-set of $X$ has codimension at least~$2$.
+Finally let $\tX$ denote the pull-back of $X$ by the blowing-map centered at the origin.
+If $X$ has order at least~$2$ at the origin, then the singular set of $\tX$ has codimension~$1$ since $\tX$ vanishes identically on the corresponding exceptional divisor.
+More precisely, in the affine coordinates $(u,v,z)$ where $x=uz$ and $y=vz$, we have $\tX = z^{\alpha} Z$ for a certain (holomorphic) vector field $Z$ having singular set of codimension at least~$2$ and a certain integer $\alpha \geq 1$.
+In fact, if $k$ stands for the order of $X$ at $0 \in \C^3$, then we have $\alpha = k$ or $\alpha = k-1$ according to whether or not the origin is a dicritical singular point.
 Here we remind the reader that a singular point is said to be {\it dicritical}\, if the exceptional divisor, given by $\{z=0\}$ in the above affine coordinates, is not invariant by $\tilf$.
-Next note that the multiplicity of $X$ along $S$ coincides with the multiplicity of $\tX$ along $\tS$ (Lemma~\ref{ordervf}).
+Next, note that the multiplicity of $X$ along $S$ coincides with the multiplicity of $\tX$ along $\tS$ (Lemma~\ref{ordervf}).
 However, the multiplicity of $\tilf$ along $\tS$ is not the multiplicity of $\tX$ along $\tS$ but rather the multiplicity of $Z$ along $\tS$.
 More precisely, we have